 Holmestrand is about 1 hour’s drive from where I live.
 The work was mainly done on weekends.
 In the winter-season I basically had the house, with the remains of the Duun family life, to myself.

-My published work consisted of two digital prints, three time-lapse animations with processed sounds sampled from the house.
+The published work consisted of two digital prints and three time-lapse animations with processed sounds sampled from the house.
 The digitizing was done by two microphones and three cameras that I moved around in the house.
 Files downloaded directly to disk and processed later.

 Using old ephemeral black and white footage, I recreated this light with a projector at night.
 Photographing the projection, frame by frame, then sequencing it again.

-I also worked on timelapses from the exteriors of the house and at the central train station in Oslo, where Duun would interface with his publishers.
+I also worked on timelapses from the exterior of the house and at the central train station in Oslo, where Duun would interface with his publishers.

 The local cultural representative suggested I present the work I had prepared for three projectors, at the Holmestrand church, A rare three-arched building ( a “korskirke” ca.1167 ).

 Sometimes the projections showed explicit relationship with each other and sometimes not.
 To me these fragments from a house, of a life, revealed a whole.

-I have also shown the piece as a live event in a digital cinema-projection at Filmens Hus in Oslo, where performed and remixed this in sound and image software with MIDI-controllers and a head-microphone.
+I have also shown the piece as a live event in a digital cinema-projection at Filmens Hus in Oslo, where I performed and remixed live, in sound and image software, with MIDI-controllers and a head-microphone.

-Research for possible influences on this book published in 1938, Duuns last, led to my project in Gernika 2007.
+Research for possible influences to the book, Duuns last, eventually led to my project in Gernika 2007.